ianfoster/safedata/README.md

 5/30 | TBD
 6/1  | TBD

+To be scheduled: Bob Grossman.

 # Papers to be discussed (a work in progress)

 ## Overview
 - Privacy protecting research: Challenges and opportunities, Daniel Goroff and Jules Polonetsky, 2017.
+(Paper distributed separately.)
 - Privacy and security with big data, Simson Garfinkel, 2017.
+(Paper distributed separately.)
 - [New approaches to confidentiality protection](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.85.3083&rep=rep1&type=pdf), John Abowd, Julia Lane, 2004.
 - [Privacy and confidentiality in the use of administrative and survey data](https://obamawhitehouse.archives.gov/sites/default/files/omb/mgmt-gpra/privacy_and_confidentiality_in_the_use_of_administrative_and_survey_data_0.pdf), 2016.